davidwmartines/amqp-bus/README.md

 // See docs for options (host, vhost, credentials, etc.) const bus = new Bus();

 // start the bus.
-The creates the connection, among other things. bus.start();
+This creates the connection, among other things. bus.start();

-// When bus is started you can use it. bus.on('started', ()=> {
+// When bus is started, you can use it. bus.on('started', ()=> {

   // Depending on the role of the application, you can do various things with the bus.